 What’s it about?

-Blowing bubbles is a tool often used to distract and entertain children whilst assessing or examining them in hospital.
-However whilst there have been a few studies looking at the efficacy of bubbles for reducing perception of pain in children having venipuncture, port access and DPT injections; a group of psychologists from Turin, Italy have taken things a step further and looked at how successfully a 15 minute activity using large soap bubbles (50cm up to a meter!) which children can watch, pop or make, could be used in ED waiting rooms to help improve fear, anxiety and pain amongst children whilst waiting to be seen following triage.
+Blowing bubbles is often used to distract and entertain children whilst assessing or examining them in hospital.
+However, whilst there have been a few studies looking at the efficacy of bubbles for reducing the perception of pain in children having venipuncture, port access and DPT injections, a group of psychologists from Turin, Italy, have taken things a step further and looked at how successfully a 15-minute activity using large soap bubbles (50cm up to a metre!) which children can watch, pop or make, could be used in ED waiting rooms to help improve fear, anxiety and pain amongst children whilst waiting to be seen following triage.

-The group performed a pilot study using 74 children aged between 7 and 10 divided into an experimental and control arm.
-Brief surveys performed by the children with their parents were collected after triage, after soap bubbles (prior to the medical visit) and following the medical visit.
-They found no reduction in anxiety, but they found a significant reduction in fear and a trend towards lower pain scores following soap bubble application.
-As might be suspected, there was no difference for children in the experimental vs the control after their medical visit.
+The group performed a pilot study using 74 children aged between 7 and 10.
+Brief surveys performed by the children with their parents were collected after triage, after soap bubbles (prior to the medical visit) and after the medical visit.

 Why does it matter?

-Hospital can be a scary place for patients and their families, especially when this is exacerbated by feeling sick and the uncertainty of waiting to be seen.
-The soap bubble activity studied in this paper is distraction tool which is inexpensive, achievable and appears to be effective in helping reduce fear and pain for children whilst they are in waiting rooms.
+A hospital can be a scary place for patients and their families, especially when feeling sick and waiting to be seen.
+This soap bubble activity is a distraction tool which is inexpensive, achievable and appears to be effective in helping reduce fear and pain for children whilst they are in waiting rooms.

 Clinically Relevant Bottom Line: